BLUE HORIZON, BOOK 2

 “Pass the message on to Devon.
 He can find a means of contacting his friend if he needs to.”

 “Y’okay, kiddo?”
 Renny called from across the rec area.
-The youth, still tense with fear for self’s own life, turned his head to face the voice, and felt the tense muscles in his neck protest against it.
+The youth, still tense with fear for self’s own life, slowly turned his head to face the voice, and felt the tense muscles in his neck protest against it.

 “Yep!”
 Max squeaked.